Skip to content

 Message responses

-You will have four message response methods at your disposal succeed, error, warn, and inform.
-These will render the user green, red, orange, and blue alerts.
+Four message response methods are at your disposal: succeed, error, warn, and inform.
+These render green, red, orange, and blue alerts.

 ruby